Burkina Faso entry requirements for New Zealand passport holders

 Security situation

-Burkina Faso has active security risks including terrorism and kidnapping.
-Check your government's travel advisory before booking.
-If you travel, avoid border regions and stay in secure accommodation.
+Burkina Faso has areas with high security risk due to terrorism and kidnapping.
+Check your government's travel advisory before booking, and avoid non-essential travel to high-risk regions.

 What happens at the border